anseki/readline-sync/README.md

 }
 ```

+### <a name="note-platforms"></a>Control characters

+TTY interfaces are different by the platforms.
+In some environments, ANSI escape sequences might be ignored.
+For example, in non-POSIX TTY such as Windows CMD does not support it (that of Windows 8 especially has problems).
+Since readlineSync does not use Node.js library that emulates POSIX TTY (but that is still incomplete), those characters may be not parsed.
+Then, using ANSI escape sequences is not recommended if you will support more environments.
+Also, control characters user input might be not accepted or parsed.
+That behavior differs depending on the environment.
+And current Node.js does not support controlling a readline system library.

-### <a name="note-reading_by_external_program"></a>Reading by External Program
+### <a name="note-reading_by_external_program"></a>Reading by external program

 readlineSync tries to read from a console by using the external program if it is needed (e.g. when the input stream is redirected on Windows XP).
-And if the running Node doesn't support the [Synchronous Process Execution](http://nodejs.org/api/child_process.html#child_process_synchronous_process_creation) (i.e. Node v0.10-), readlineSync uses "piping via files" for the synchronous execution.
+And if the running Node.js doesn't support the [Synchronous Process Execution](http://nodejs.org/api/child_process.html#child_process_synchronous_process_creation) (i.e. Node.js v0.10-), readlineSync uses "piping via files" for the synchronous execution.
 As everyone knows, "piping via files" is no good.
 It blocks the event loop and a process.
 It might make the your script be slow.

 Why did I choose it? :

-* The good modules (native addon) for the synchronous execution exist, but node-gyp can't compile those in some platforms or Node versions.
+* Good modules (native addon) for the synchronous execution exist, but node-gyp can't compile those in some platforms or Node.js versions.
 * I think that the security is important more than the speed.
 Some modules have problem about security.
 Those don't protect the data.
-I think that the speed is not needed usually, because readlineSync is used while the user types keys.
+I think that the speed is not needed usually, because readlineSync is used while user types keys.

-## <a name="deprecated_methods_and_options"></a>Deprecated Methods and Options
+## <a name="deprecated_methods_and_options"></a>Deprecated methods and options

 See [README-Deprecated.md](README-Deprecated.md).